mit-quest/necstlab-damage-segmentation/README.md

 As you run the workflows you'll see the following directory structure be automatically created and populated inside of your bucket:
 ```
 <GCP bucket>/
-    analyses/         (this is where any analysis that results from testing will be stored)
-        <analysis_ID>-<timestamp>/
-            plots/
-                ...
-            config.yaml
-            log.txt
-            metrics.csv
-            metadata.yaml
     datasets/         (this is where any prepared datasets for training will be stored)
         <dataset_ID>/
             test/